jesstierney/pliocene-da/data/model_output/raw/Contents.md

 Each function will produce a NetCDF file that matches the name of the function (i.e. `<model name>_<experiment>.nc`).
 The file contains the pre-processed variable for the associated model/experiment.

+Alternatively, you can run the `processModelOutput.m` function to generate the NetCDF file for every climate model run used in the assimialtion.

 ----------------------------------------

 ## Data sources